BBQ Chicken: From Grill to Table in Minutes

 5. Check for Doneness

 Using an instant-read thermometer can ensure precise cooking of your chicken.
 The interior temperature should be between 170 and 175°F (ca. 79°C).
 This temperature ensures delicate and juicy chicken.
-You definitely do not want to serve undercooked chicken!
+You do not want to serve undercooked chicken!

 6. Enjoy Your BBQ Chicken

 After cooking, let the chicken rest for a few minutes before presenting it.
 This procedure lets the juices disperse.
 Pair it with your favorite sides for a delicious dinner.
-Savish the results of your work!
+Share the results of your work!

 Advice on Using Leftovers and Storing Them